caksoylar/keymap-drawer/README.md

   qmk c2json ~/qmk_firmware/keyboards/ferris/keymaps/username/keymap.c | keymap parse -c 10 -q - >sweep_keymap.yaml
   ```

-  Due to current limitations of the `keymap.json` format, combos and `#define`'d layer names will not be present in the output.
+  Due to current limitations of the `keymap.json` format, combos and `#define`'d layer names will not be present in the parsing output.

 - **ZMK**: `.keymap` files are used for parsing.
 These will be preprocessed similar to the ZMK build system, so `#define`'s and `#include`s will be expanded.